 - Notifying family and friends of updates was manual and a chore

-We were able to find the initial batch through friends and daycare, and subsequent batches through follow-on referrals.
-I’ll add that it is very important to talk to complete strangers to keep objectivity in check.
-Family and friends can be too kind sometimes and really lead you down the wrong path.
-We debated paying for their time with gift cards or doing a DSLR camera raffle and in the end decided to just lay out our objectives and ask for 30 mins of their time.
+We were able to find the initial batch through friends and daycare and subsequent batches through follow-on referrals.
+I’ll add that it is very important to talk to strangers to keep objectivity in check.
+Family and friends can be too kind sometimes and lead you down the wrong path.
+We debated paying for their time with gift cards or doing a DSLR camera raffle and, in the end, decided just to lay out our objectives and ask for 30 mins of their time.
 That was enough.
 The hardest part was scheduling time to talk.
 The fact that we were going after busy parents didn’t help.
 We kept track of our target list, response rates, presentation scripts, and customer responses on our internal wiki.

 During the interview, we were particularly interested in learning what their sharing workflow was like.
-We set up the stage and let them tell us everything they did with their photos/videos taking them from camera to shared, what they wished they could change, and the magical pricing questions: Would they use a solution like the one we were envisioning if it were free?
+We set up the stage and let them tell us everything they did with their photos/videos, taking them from camera to shared, what they wished they could change, and the magical pricing questions: Would they use a solution like the one we were envisioning if it were free?
 Would they use it if it were $X/yr?
-X changed from customer to customer but we kept it as real as we could.
+X changed from customer to customer, but we kept it as real as possible.